-Wear safety glasses to protect your eyes when you replace filters.
-You’ll need to remove the screws, clips or wing nuts that hold the filter housing in place.
+Wear safety glasses to protect your eyes when replacing filters.
+Remove the screws, clips or wingnuts that hold the filter housing in place.
 Next, remove the cover.
-Clean the compartment before you install a new filter.
+Clean the compartment before installing a new filter.
 Use a cloth and a vacuum cleaner to remove dirt and dust.
 The last step is replacing screws or clips.

 2. Replacing a taillight bulb

 To replace a taillight bulb, gain access to it through the taillight housing.
-Your owner’s manual will tell you how to do this.
-Depending on your car, you may be able to reach the rear bulbs through panels inside the trunk or through the hatch, says Fix.
+The owner’s manual will tell you how to do this.
+Depending on the car, you may be able to reach the rear bulbs through panels inside the trunk or through the hatch, says Fix.

-Once you have the taillight housing open, you should be able to remove the bulbs.
-Take them to an auto parts store to purchase matching replacements, or have someone at the store look up the proper bulb, using your vehicle’s year, make and model.
+Once you have the taillight housing open, remove the bulbs.
+Take them to an auto parts store to purchase matching replacements, or have someone at the store look up the proper bulb, using the vehicle’s year, make and model.
 Put everything back in place after you install the new bulb.

 3. Replacing windshield wiper blades

 Sunlight, rain and dirt damage rubber blades over time.
-You’ll need a new set whenever you notice your blades no longer remove raindrops from your windshield without smears and streaks.
+Install a new set when your blades no longer remove raindrops from the windshield without smears and streaks.

 It’s much cheaper to replace a set of windshield wiper blades yourself than to hire a mechanic to do the work.
-You can find the correct replacement blades for your car’s make and model at an auto parts store.
-The blades come with instructions for installation, but it’s a good idea to also consult your owner’s manual.
+Find the correct replacement blades for your car’s make and model at an auto parts store.
+The blades come with instructions for installation, but it’s a good idea to also consult the owner’s manual.

 Many wiper arms have tabs that can be pushed to remove old blades.
-Be careful not to damage the wiper arms by bending them too far back from the windshield when you replace the blades.
+Be careful not to damage the wiper arms by bending them too far back from the windshield when replacing the blades.

-Fix says you always should buy premium, high-quality replacement blades, since most of your driving decisions are based on visibility.
+Fix says you always should buy premium, high-quality replacement blades, since most driving decisions are based on visibility.

 4. Checking the tire pressure

-When you check the air, make sure your valve cap has no cracks.
+When you check the air, make sure the valve cap has no cracks.
 Place the exposed end of the gauge onto the valve stem.
-When you take a reading, make sure there is no hissing, which indicates that air is escaping.
+When taking a reading, make sure there is no hissing, which indicates that air is escaping.
 Replace the valve cap when you’re done.

 5. Maintaining a battery

-According to the AAA (formerly the American Automobile Association), the simplest part of maintaining a battery is keeping its case clean.
+According to the AAA, the simplest part of maintaining a battery is keeping its case clean.
 Dirt and oil on the case can cause a power drain.
 Clean the case by wiping it with paper towels moistened with a mild detergent.
-Cracks or bulges may indicate your battery needs to be replaced.
+Cracks or bulges may indicate the battery needs to be replaced.